stellar/stellar-core/docs/software/admin.md

 }
 ```

-`peers` is information on the connectivity to the network, `authenticated_count` are live connections while `pending_count` are connections that are not fully established yet.
+`peers` gives information on the connectivity to the network, `authenticated_count` are live connections while `pending_count` are connections that are not fully established yet.

 `ledger` represents the local state of your node, it may be different from the network state if your node was disconnected from the network for example.